ngxson/hobby_amazfit_bip_ext_dnd/README.md

 **Functions:**
 - Switch DND modes: OFF => ON => AUTO
 - Find my phone
-- Torch (flash light)
+- Torch (flash light): swipe left to access
-- Music control
+- Music control: swipe right to access

 **Note:** Flash light and music control functionalities are built into the program.
 You don't need to install them separately.